Delia Smith Coleslaw Recipe

 • Poppy seeds

-5. Dress and toss: Pour the dressing over the vegetables and toss thoroughly with two forks until everything is well coated.
-Taste and adjust the seasoning if needed.
+3. Combine: Pour the dressing over the vegetables and toss everything together until well coated.

-This coleslaw does not freeze well.
-The fresh vegetables go limp once thawed.
+Do not freeze coleslaw.
+The vegetables go limp and the soured cream splits once thawed.

 Nutrition Facts